gfk-ba/senbot/DEPLOY_NOTES.md

 * mvn release:prepare
 * mvn release:perform

-Next, sign the archetype artifacts as the maven archetype:create-from-project does not do this for us and the archetype itself is not a maven module recognized in the parent project, causing it not te be signed automatically.
+Next, sign the archetype artifacts as the maven archetype:create-from-project does not do this for us and the archetype itself is not a maven module recognised in the parent project, causing it not te be signed automatically.

 * ```cd target/checkout/SenBotDemo/target/generated-sources/archetype```
 * ```mvn gpg:sign-and-deploy-file -Durl=https://oss.sonatype.org/service/local/staging/deploy/maven2/ -DrepositoryId=sonatype-nexus-staging -DpomFile=pom.xml -Dfile=target/SenBotDemo-archetype-0.3.jar```